afsmeira/lightbringer/README.md

 #Lightbringer

-Lightbringer is a static deck analysis tool for A Game of Thrones LCG 2nd Edition.
+Lightbringer is a deck analysis tool for A Game of Thrones LCG 2nd Edition.

 It helps you making the right decisions for your deck by providing insights on several statistics such as cost, strength and icon distribution.
 Furthermore you can assess the viability of your deck using Ligthbringer's setup analysis (under implementation).

 ## Run it
 Currently, Lightbringer only supports analyzing decks from [thronesdb](http://thronesdb.com).